 The improbable controversy over the World Bank's flagship business survey.

-- By Dalibor RohacDalibor Rohac is an economist at the Cato Institute's Center for Global Liberty and Prosperity.
-Follow him on Twitter at @daliborrohac. , Marian L. TupyMarian L. Tupy is a policy analyst at the Cato Institute's Center for Global Liberty and Prosperity.
+- By Dalibor RohacDalibor Rohac is a research fellow at the American Enterprise Institute.
+Follow him on Twitter: @DaliborRohac., Marian L. TupyMarian L. Tupy is a policy analyst at the Cato Institute's Center for Global Liberty and Prosperity.
 He specializes in global well-being, globalization, and the political economy of Europe and sub-Saharan Africa.

 Last week’s Spring Meetings of the World Bank and the International Monetary Fund came with the usual signs of big international gatherings: tight security, politicians, celebrities, uplifting declarations, and lots of television cameras.
 But as is often the case, the real action took place behind the scenes.
 This year, for example, the Spring Meetings in Washington D.C. provided the venue for a meeting of an independent panel charged with the task of reviewing Doing Business, one of the World Bank’s most prominent publications.
 Businesses, development specialists, and policymakers rely heavily on Doing Business as a guide for understanding potential barriers and for proposing and implementing practical institutional reforms.
 Any recommendations made by the review panel would be closely watched for clues about the future course of the Bank.
 Some insiders say that there’s talk of outsourcing the survey to some other organization — or perhaps even axing it altogether.